-Cristie Software Limited are continually expanding their product range in line with the latest technologies.
+Cristie Software Ltd. are continually expanding their product range in line with the latest technologies.
 Please contact the Cristie Sales Office for the latest product range.
-Should you have specific requirements for data storage and backup devices, then Cristie's product specialists can provide expert advice for a solution to suit your needs.

 ^{}Severity 1 issues are defined as: a production server failure, cannot perform recovery or actual loss of data occurring.